Rother-class lifeboat

-The Rother-class lifeboat was a self-righting lifeboat operated by the Royal National Lifeboat Institution around the coast of the United Kingdom and Ireland between 1972 and 1995.
+The Rother-class lifeboat was a self-righting lifeboat, operated by the Royal National Lifeboat Institution around the coast of the United Kingdom and Ireland between 1972 and 1995.
 They were based on the 37 ft Oakley-class lifeboat.

 History

-The Rother-class was the final displacement hull lifeboat produced by the RNLI.
-As a result of the decision to have fast lifeboats at all all-weather stations they had a shorter than usual career and none of the 14 built reached 20 years service.
-The 1982 built RNLB James Cable (ON 1068) was the last displacement hull boat in RNLI service when withdrawn from in December 1993.
+The Rother-class was a development of the 37 ft lifeboat, and like its predecessor, was primarily intended for carriage launching, although six of the 14 were assigned to slipway stations.

 Design

-The Rother-class was a development of the 37 ft boat, like its predecessor primarily intended for carriage launching, although 6 of the 14 went to slipway stations.
 A major change was the abandonment of the Oakley's complicated water ballast self-righting system.
-The Rother achieved its self-righting ability from its extended watertight superstructure and all had an enclosed wheelhouse with the radar mounted on the roof.
-Twin 52 hp Ford Thorneycroft 250 four-cylinder diesels gave a maximum speed of 8 kn and at this speed the range was around 180 nmi.
-The boats built for and had strengthed hulls for beach launching over skids.
+The Rother achieved its self-righting ability from its extended watertight superstructure, and all had an enclosed wheelhouse, with the radar mounted on the roof.

+Twin 52-hp diesel engines gave a maximum speed of 8 kn, and at this speed, the range was around 180 nmi.

+The boats built for and had strengthened hulls for beach launching over skids.